 Here's an example from a recent RFP:

-...Strict conformance to the specified proposal format and completeness of required content are essential.
+...Strict conformance to the specified proposal format and completeness of required content is essential.
 Lack of any listed item will disqualify a proposal ...
-One (1) copy shall contain all original signatures and be marked "Original".
-Proposer shall also submit one (1) digital (thumb drive) and nine (9) hard copies of their proposal marked "Copy".
-Proposals shall be submitted in three ring binders.
-Cost Proposal sheets shall be separately placed into sealed envelopes separate from Proposals and labeled "Confidential".
+One (1) copy shall contain all original signatures and be marked "Original."
+Proposer shall also submit one (1) digital (thumb drive) and nine (9) hard copies of their proposal marked "Copy."
+Proposals shall be submitted in three-ring binders.
+Cost Proposal sheets shall be separately placed into sealed envelopes separate from Proposals and labeled "Confidential."
 Each section of the proposal shall be tabbed in accordance with the below number system..."